-The Eufaula litigation and Serono investigation are in the early stages of their proceedings and, as such, we are currently unable to assess the probable outcomes of these proceedings or their respective financial impact.
-If either or both of these matters were resolved adversely to us, either could have a material adverse effect on us.
+The Eufaula litigation is in the early stages of its proceeding and as such we are currently unable to assess its probable outcome or its financial impact.
+As to the two qui tam actions, we deny the allegations and intend to defend vigorously against them.
+Nonetheless, neither plaintiff has served us; given the preliminary stage of these matters, we are unable to assess the probable outcomes of these proceedings or their financial impact.
+If any of these matters were resolved adversely to us, any or all could have a material adverse effect on us.